-After graduating summa cum laude with a BA in Psychology from Yeshiva University, I earned a PhD in Clinical Psychology from St. John's University in New York City.
+After graduating with a BA in Psychology from Yeshiva University, I earned a PhD in Clinical Psychology from St. John's University in New York City.
 My training included intensive clinical work with a variety of clients in diverse settings, but was primarily geared toward working with individual clients in private practice.

 Having earned my doctorate in America, I relocated to Israel and opened a private therapy practice for English-speaking individuals.
 I also happen to be an ordained rabbi and often work with those from an observant background, but the majority of my work has been with people of varied personal, ethnic, and religious backgrounds, and I welcome clients of all kinds.